 All vehicles including passenger vehicles, sports utility vehicles (SUVs) and utes will typically be considered for a standard car loan, while some will also be eligible for a more niche car loan.
 One example of this is as a green car loan which may be used to buy a hybrid vehicle, a plug-in hybrid electric vehicle (PHEV), a fully electric vehicle (EV), and even a vehicle that is simply more fuel efficient than average.

 How do you compare car loans?

 To compare car loans, make sure you are comparing apples with apples.
 That is, secured car loans must be compared with other secured car loans, and unsecured loans with other unsecured loans.
 It’s generally a good idea to consider the interest rates, any applicable fees and other loan features.
 Also think about considering the lender’s reputation and how good their service is.

 If you factor the following details into your car loan comparison, you’ll likely be better equipped to work out which car loan best suits your needs.

 1. Interest rates

-Car loan fees can significantly impact how much money you have to pay out during the life of your loan.
+Car loan fees can often significantly impact how much money you have to pay out over the life of your loan.
 Fees typically include the following: